 Contact a total and permanent disability discharge lawyer today

 The TPD discharge is one of the most used and successful of the administrative discharge options offered for federal student loans.
 It can be extremely helpful for individuals suffering from disabilities that prevent them from obtaining gainful employment and in turn, causing them to struggle with student loan debt.
 ARM Lawyers can skillfully guide you through the application process and ensure that you continue on the right track toward a TPD discharge.
-Call 570-216-8151 or click here to schedule a consultation today.
+Call 570-216-8151 or e-mail us today.